How Steve Jobs saved Apple with the online Apple Store

 However, there surely wouldn't be physical Apple Stores today if the online one hadn't succeeded and if it hadn't helped Apple survive.
 Similarly, resellers were declining, so even if Apple had managed to get through the 1990s, it's likely that there would be few physical places to buy Apple gear.

-So while it can only give a taste of how Apple has changed, it is possible to take the company's latest financial announcements and break them down to give some slight basis for comparison.
+Even if it can only give a taste of how Apple has changed, though, it is possible to pick out certain figures from the company's finances and gain at least a slight basis for comparison.

 The online Apple Store was key to getting Apple back up on its feet, but it's also proved to be instrumental since the company became a born-again success.